hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 generate-tiles minzoom=6 maxzoom=17
 ```

-it could takes long time, maybe 1 hour or more depending your area and zoom.
-After that you should have your Tiles in the Maperitive directory.
+This may take a while, possibly an hour or more, depending on the area and zoom levels.
+Once finished, you will find the tiles in the Maperitive directory.

 {% capture images %}
   {{ site.url }}/assets/img/maperitive_tiles_generation.jpg